 What are some of the challenges reported by organisations that find themselves disappointed with adoption of Microsoft 365?

 - secure set up of the mobile workforce

 - security options being configured suboptimally for specific business requirements

 - lack of support for user adoption

 And of course, whilst the product can help most businesses in a variety of ways, like any other software it has limitations; few products or services out there can accurately be labelled the 'silver bullet'.
 The question you should be asking is - what does 365 offer specifically to your organisation, and, do the limitations of this product outweight the benefits?

 Microsoft reports that most businesses should be seeing a financial return on investment just six months into their 365 contract, with many having made a saving of more than 20% at this point.

 For this to happen, deployment, configuration and management of the platform need to be optimal.

 We’ve put together a white paper, available here, to provide you with more detailed information on the benefits and limitations of Office 365.
-If you would like to know more, get help with an Office migration that has not gone as planned, or would like to try our six month free trial, get in touch and we can help.
+If you would like to know more or get help with an Office migration that has not gone as planned, contact us and we can help.